victorgarric/pip_search/README.md

 ---
 0.0.8 Update:
-- Updated for better compatibility
+- Updated for better compatibility and better display

+Changes thanks to @RCristiano

 ---
 0.0.7 Update: